nickfarrow/bitcoin-webring/README.md

 Alternatively you could make the html changes yourself + file upload, and submit a PR that way.

 [How to make a gif with Photopea](https://www.youtube.com/watch?v=jJ5uHjEG4Ko)

-## Host the Bitcoin Webring
-Display the webring somewhere on your website!

-You could place it in your site footer, or on one of your website pages.

-Copy paste the small HTML & (small) css from `webring.html` into your site, and upload the `webring-images` directory.
-Rearrange as you please.

 # Fork this repo!
+You should run your own fork and customise to your liking

-I may not merge all submitted sites into this fork of the webring.
+I may not merge all submitted sites into this fork of the webring,

-I may also move around sites to my liking.

-You should run your own fork!
+# Regularly Update
+The more frequently you check up, the more synced you can be to reciprocate with people sharing your site.

+Come back here occasionally in order to `clone` or copypaste & download images, to get the latest copy.

+ Also check out forks of this repo, for decentralized additions to your webring.